DyoungMCWI/RevitLookup/Contributing.md

 We recommend JetBrains Rider as preferred IDE, since it has outstanding .NET support.
 If you don't have Rider installed, you can download it from [here](https://www.jetbrains.com/rider/).

-1. Open JetBrains Rider
+1. Open IDE.
-2. Click on `File -> Open` and choose the RevitLookup.sln file to open.
+2. Open the solution file `LookupEngine.sln`.
-3. In the `Solutions Configuration` drop-down menu, select `Release R25` or `Debug R25`.
-Suffix `R25` means compiling for the Revit 2025.
+3. In the `Solutions Configuration` drop-down menu, select `Debug` configuration.
 4. After the solution loads, you can build it by clicking on `Build -> Build Solution`.

-Also, you can use Visual Studio.
-If you don't have Visual Studio installed, download it from [here](https://visualstudio.microsoft.com/downloads/).

-1. Open Visual Studio
-2. Click on `File -> Open -> Project/Solution` and locate your solution file to open.
-3. In the `Solutions Configuration` drop-down menu, select `Release R25` or `Debug R25`.
-Suffix `R25` means compiling for the Revit 2025.
-4. After the solution loads, you can build it by clicking on `Build -> Build Solution`.
+5. Use the `Debug` button to start debugging.

 ### Creating MSI installer on a local machine